The work of women and children on pre-WW2 British farms

-It was not until the late 1940s and into the 1950s that British farming started to modernise, largely as a result of the shortages during the Second World War.
+It was not until the late 1940s and into the 1950s that British farming started to modernise, largely as a result of food rationing and shortages during and immediately after the Second World War.

 To anyone old enough to remember the 1950s, the work described on this page would be readily recognisable.
 To anyone younger, it must seem to come from a different world.

 Much of the lighter work, or at least its organisation, tended to fall to the farmer's wife, although farmhands and their families would all rally round, as necessary, to ensure that the work would get done.
-The various tasks could not be left undone irrespective of the weather or how tired workers were.
+There were tasks could not be left undone irrespective of the weather or how tired workers were.
 Otherwise the animals would suffer or the produce and profits would be affected.

 Milking the cows